Conservation laws and slow dynamics determine the universality class of interfaces in active matter

-\emph{Liquid-glass interfaces} — We now analyze liquid-glass interfaces which are highly relevant in biological systems~\cite{kang2021novel, parry2014bacterial, mongera2018fluid, sadhukhan2024perspective}.
-Similar to crystallization, the slow dynamics of glasses and their low-energy excitations~\cite{ goldbart2025statisticalfieldtheoryequilibrium, gartner2016nonlinear, hu2022origin} may influence the static scaling of non-equilibrium interfaces.
-To suppress crystallization and enable liquid–glass coexistence, we replace the monodisperse system with a binary mixture of large and small hard particles, both governed by the same equations of motion.
+\emph{Liquid-glass interfaces} — We now analyze liquid-glass interfaces, which are highly relevant in biological systems~\cite{kang2021novel, parry2014bacterial, mongera2018fluid, sadhukhan2024perspective}.
+Similar to solids, the dynamical arrest of glasses and their low-energy excitations~\cite{ goldbart2025statisticalfieldtheoryequilibrium, gartner2016nonlinear, hu2022origin} may influence the static scaling of non-equilibrium interfaces.
+To suppress crystalline-like structures and enable liquid–glass coexistence, we replace the monodisperse system with an equimolar binary mixture of large and small hard particles of size ratio 0.7, both governed by the same equations of motion~\cite{supp}.
 Denser phases are accessed by reducing the minimum injected energy $2\delta E_0$.
 Simulations for a momentum-conserving system are presented in Fig.~\ref{fig: liquid glass}a).
 At high $\delta E_0$, the scaling exponent $\chi^{\rm wet} = 1$ is recovered, as expected for an interface separating liquid and gas phases.
 However, as $\delta E_0$ is reduced, the dense phase undergoes dynamical arrest, evidenced by the plateau in the mean square displacement (inset).
 This coincides with a decrease of $\chi$ from $1$ to $0.25$.
+A more stable glass might yield a smaller $\chi$, potentially closer to the value found for the liquid-solid interface.
 As expected, the resulting liquid-glass interface is visually less rough than the liquid-gas interface, with typical configurations shown in Fig.~\ref{fig: liquid glass}b–d).
-We thus find a phenomenology consistent with that observed for solid-liquid interfaces: the interface roughness decreases when slow dynamics develop in the bulk of the dense phase.
+We thus find a phenomenology consistent with that observed for liquid-solid interfaces: the interface roughness decreases when slow dynamics develop in the bulk of the dense phase.
+For both models, diffusion may be restored in the bulk of the dense phase on large timescales, potentially recovering standard liquid–gas scaling at very small $\bm k$.